Skip to content

 When a moderator wants to remove a participant (e.g., App-C/1) from a group session, the following steps occur.
 All the steps are visualized in the diagram below:

-1. MLS State Update: The moderator creates an MLS commit to remove App-C/1 from the secure group.
+1. Group State Update: The moderator creates an MLS commit to remove App-C/1 from the secure group.
 This commit is sent to the group channel and the SLIM Node distributes it to all current participants (App-C/1, App-B/2, and App-A/1).
+The message also contains the name of the participant to remove so that all the endpoints can update their list of participants.
 Each participant updates its MLS state and acknowledges the commit.
 The moderator collects all acknowledgments.
-In case the MLS is disabled, this step is not executed.
+If MLS is disabled, only the name of the participant to remove is sent using this message.

 2. Removal: After the MLS state is updated, the moderator sends a remove message to App-C/1.
 Upon receiving the remove message, App-C/1 unsubscribes from the channel, deletes its group session, and replies with a confirmation.
 The SLIM Node relays this confirmation back to the moderator.
 At the end of this process, App-C/1 is no longer a member of the group and cannot send or receive messages on the channel.